March 2023 Border Entrepreneurial Challenge

 Monica Acosta-Alvarado

 Professor, researcher, and consultant in Strategic Management, Entrepreneurship, Organizational Development, and Human Talent Management.
-Full-time Professor, Lead Faculty for Human resources, and Chair of the Faculty Council at Northern Arizona University (NAU).
+Full-time professor, lead faculty for Human Resources, and Chair of the Faculty Council at Northern Arizona University (NAU).
 Former International Rankings Director at CETYS University System.
 Doctorate in Business Administration (DBA) in Strategic Management, Master in Business Administration (MBA) and Master in Human Resources Management (MHRM).

 More than 20 years of professional and academic experience.
 International Academic Accreditations Evaluator.
 Author and co-author of academic articles and two books.
-Reviewer for Scholarly Journals.
+Reviewer for scholarly journals.
 Speaker.
-Business Advisor.
-Wife and a proud Mom of two daughters.
+Business advisor.
+Wife and a proud mom of two daughters.

-Erika Martinez Lugo
+Erika Martínez Lugo

 Linda Elliott-Nelson